critocrito/sugarcube/packages/plugin-googlesheets/README.md

 - `google.client_id`: The identifier for this client.
 - `google.client_secret`: A secret that is used by this client.
 - `google.spreadsheet_id`: The ID of the spreadsheet to import from.
 - `google.sheet`: The name of the sheet to use as import source.
+Defaults to *Sheet1*.

 ### `sheets_queries`